THU-KEG/Skill-Neuron/README.md

-# README of Skill Neuron V1.0

-This is the codebase for paper *Finding Skill Neurons in Pre-trained Transformers via Prompt Tuning*.
-Using this repo, you can find skill neuron, analyze their causal effect on the model performance and prune model using the skill neuron you found.
-Let's motivate by an example.
+Source code and dataset for EMNLP 2022 paper "Finding Skill Neurons in Pre-trained Transformer-based Language Models".

 ## Data Preparation

-The data can be downloaded using the link https://cloud.tsinghua.edu.cn/d/fd753ed7b9f94a099cef/
+The data can be downloaded [here](https://cloud.tsinghua.edu.cn/d/fd753ed7b9f94a099cef).

 One should generate the prune structure by first run the following scripts